Finding the Best Places to Retire Since 2006!

 Sunflower, a 55+ Community in Fort Collins, Colorado, Boasts Attractive Modular Homes, a Clubhouse and Mountain Views

 At the base of the Rocky Mountains in north central Colorado, thriving Fort Collins is a college town, home to Colorado State University, and the site of Sunflower, a nice 55+ modular home community.
-Construction began in the early-2000s and is just about finished.
+Construction began in the early-2000s and wrapped up last year.

 It is difficult to distinguish modular homes from site built homes these days (modular homes are built in sections in a factory whereas site built homes are constructed entirely at the building site), and Sunflower is no exception.
 Its residences each have an attached garage, slightly pitched roof, ample closet space, air conditioning, a patio and a front porch.
 Many have a skylight, cathedral ceilings and an eat-in kitchen.
 All come with two bedrooms, two baths and from about 1,200 square feet to 1,700 square feet.
 Exteriors have vinyl siding with muted colors (gray, blue, yellow), and each dwelling has a concrete driveway.
 The Rocky Mountains loom in the distance.

 The first homes constructed, those before 2004, were built on stilts and skirts to HUD standards, while properties built after 2004 were constructed on permanent concrete foundations.
 The residences with concrete foundations generally cost more.